SUTLZY/Self-Driving-Cars/Part4 - Motion Planning for Self-Driving Cars/Module 6 - Reactive Planning in Static Environments/Module 6 - Reactive Planning in Static Environments.md

 ### Learning Objectives

-> - Understanding the difference between kinematic and dynamic motion models
+> - **Understanding the difference between kinematic and dynamic motion models**
-> - Recall the bicycle model from Course 1
+> - **Recall the bicycle model from Course 1**
-> - Generate trajectories given control inputs and a motion model
+> - **Generate trajectories given control inputs and a motion mode**l

 Welcome to the sixth module of our Motion Planning course.
 In this module, we'll introduce you to some of the concepts required for you to take a kinematic bicycle model and build a reactive motion planner from it.
-A reactive motion planner is one that takes in local information from the robot's surroundings in order to generate a trajectory that is collision-free and makes progress towards some goal location.
-We'll stick to static environments in this module as a first step on our way to planning behaviors and paths for self-driving cars.
-We'll also introduce the concepts of path prediction and collision checking as we go along.
+A reactive motion planner is one that takes in local information from the robot's surroundings in order to generate a trajectory that is collision-free and makes progress towards some goal location. **We'll stick to static environments in this module as a first step on our way to planning behaviors and paths for self-driving cars.** We'll also introduce the concepts of path prediction and collision checking as we go along.

 In this video, we'll be discussing how to generate trajectories in a discrete setting for a sequence of control inputs to our robot model.
 By the end of this video, you should understand the difference between a kinematic and dynamic motion model and you should have a firm grasp of the bicycle model that we introduced in course one.
 In addition, you should be able to generate trajectories from control inputs for our bicycle model.
 Let's get started.